Top 14 Venture Capital Firms Investing in Cloud Infrastructure Startups

 Image of Capital One Ventures - Top VCs in Cloud Infrastructure

-Capital One Ventures is the strategic investment arm of Capital One, funding startups that are shaping the future of data, technology, and financial services.
-They invest in companies that align with the parent company's long-term goals.
+Capital One Ventures is the strategic investment arm of Capital One, funding startups that are building the future of data, technology, and financial services.
+As a corporate venture firm, they invest in companies that align with Capital One's long-term vision.

 • Investment stages: Seed, Early Stage Venture, Late Stage Venture, Convertible Note